Solar Battery Storage: Is It Worth the Cost in 2026?

 The emergence of time-of-use electricity tariffs has transformed the economics of home battery storage.
 These tariffs charge different prices for electricity at different times of day, creating an opportunity to buy cheap and use (or sell back) at a premium.

-Off-peak rate of approximately 7.5p/kWh (typically midnight to 5am), allowing you to charge your battery cheaply overnight and use this stored energy during the peak period (typically 4pm–7pm) when rates are higher.
+Off-peak rate of approximately 7p/kWh (typically 11.30pm to 5.30am for 6 hours), allowing you to charge your battery cheaply overnight and use this stored energy during peak periods when rates are higher.
 Annual saving from arbitrage on a 10 kWh battery: approximately £300–£500/year, depending on usage patterns.
+Particularly good if you also have an EV.

 Octopus Agile

 Half-hourly pricing tied to wholesale electricity prices.
-When combined with a smart battery management system (such as that offered by GivEnergy or Tesla), the battery can automatically charge when prices are lowest and discharge or export when prices are highest.
-This requires more technical sophistication but can offer the best financial returns for engaged users.
+When combined with a smart battery management system, the battery can automatically charge when prices are lowest and discharge or export when prices are highest.
+For Tesla Powerwall this runs via a third-party Home Assistant integration; GivEnergy used to have native support.
+Requires more technical sophistication but can offer the best financial returns for engaged users.

 When Battery Storage IS Worth It